-Here are a few examples of how stress manifests itself in physical difficulties other than an anxious stomach.
+Here are a few examples of how the brain-gut connection works and the stress manifests itself in physical difficulties other than an anxious stomach.

 As a result of the anxiety, your respiratory rate may vary.
 It can grow shorter, shallower, or even hold your breath for an extended period of time.
 Owing to stress, the lungs do not fully exhale.
 Therefore, relaxation and breathing exercises might be beneficial.